* Deputy director of the Middle East and North Africa Division of Human Rights Watch

-- Believes Arab violence against Jewish Israelis is part of a legitimate anti-imperialist struggle against an illegitimate racist (Zionist) regime
+* Views Arab violence against Jewish Israelis as a legitimate anti-imperialist struggle against an illegitimate racist (Zionist) regime

 Joe Stork is the deputy director of the Middle East and North Africa Division of Human Rights Watch (HRW), a New York-based NGO with a strong anti-Israel bias.
 Having joined HRW in 1996, Stork, a Marxist, is one of the longest-serving members of the organization’s Middle East wing.